 Visualization During Injury or Reduced Training

-When physical training is limited, mental rehearsal maintains engagement.
+When your physical training is limited, mental rehearsal keeps you engaged.
+You can keep practicing:

 - Movement sequences